JortvD/cs4575-g5/reports/g5_browser-extensions.md

 ### Experimental Setup

-The experiments were conducted on two different devices, each equipped with distinct operating systems.
-By testing across multiple configurations, we can identify whether the impact of ad blocking on power usage is consistent or if it varies depending on the system.
-The specifications for each are specified below:
+The experiments were conducted on one device, The specifications for this device are specified below:

 | Laptop | Acer Nitro V15               |
 |--------|------------------------------|